-You should receive results of the 2016 End-Of-Grade and End-Of-Course tests in the mail by about July 25.
+You should receive results of End-Of-Grade and End-Of-Course tests in the mail by late July.
 Here are some answers to frequently asked questions about these assessments.

 What are End-of-Grade (EOG) and End-of-Course (EOC) tests?